jacques-blom/jacques-blom/README.md

 ### Hi! 👋

-I'm a full stack software engineer.
-I also make YouTube videos.
+I'm a full stack software engineer. 🏗

+I also make the occasional coding video 📽

+and publish a repo from time to time. 🐙

+Tech house for life. 🎶

 #### 🤓 Check out my latest uploads